For Students

 Psychiatric Services

-The process of psychiatric treatment begins by scheduling an initial assessment appointment with a counselor.
-The counselor will meet with the student for two to three sessions to evaluate the student’s symptoms by performing a background screening and assessing the results.
-It is up to the counselor to recommend psychiatric services if they are needed, however, they may also recommend other resources that may include a course of brief individual counseling, group counseling, skill based workshops, referrals to other types of health or mental health providers or a combination of offerings.
+The process of psychiatric treatment begins by scheduling an initial assessment appointment with a counselor with the intention of meeting for the duration of recommended care.
+The counselor will meet with the student for two to three sessions to evaluate the student's symptoms by performing a background screening and assessing the results.
+It is up to the counselor to recommend psychiatric services if they are needed.
+The counselor may also recommend other resources that may include a course of brief individual counseling or a referral to other types of health or mental health providers.

 • Stimulant medication (Adderall, Vyvanse, Concerta, Ritalin or generic varieties) or other controlled substances are not prescribed at the CSDC.